hammingweight/spring_on_oci/2_configure/README.md

 ### The Ansible inventory
 Ansible has the notions of *static* and *dynamic* inventories.
 Static inventories are, effectivley, lists of server names with corresponding IP addresses.
-Static inventories do not work well in cloud environments where IP addresses are dynamcially assigned and the number of servers can change as the infrastructure dynamically creates or deletes servers in response to demand.
+Static inventories do not work well in cloud environments where IP addresses may be dynamcially assigned and the number of servers can change as the infrastructure dynamically creates or deletes servers in response to demand.
 The [inventory](../ansible_common/inventory.oci.yml) file used for configuration is trivial since it uses the OCI inventory plugin to list all servers created.